-Once you conceive, you expect to fully enjoy the glow of motherhood, feel blessed… and not feel the discomfort that’s a toothache!
+Once you conceive, you expect to enjoy the glow of motherhood, feel blessed fully… and not feel the discomfort that’s a toothache!
 It’s a sad fact that pregnant women are more prone to swollen gums, gingivitis, and other tooth problems.
-And if you’ve been neglecting your dental care for long, then it goes without saying that a toothache is inevitable.
+And if you’ve been neglecting your dental care for long, then it goes without saying that a toothache is highly likely.

 Usually #1 recommended for pregnancy toothache – natural organic clove oil